stevecaldwell77/PawsX-DynamoDB-DocumentClient/README.md

         },
     );

-Deletes a single item in a table by primary key by delegating to Paws::DynamoDB::DeleteItem().
+Deletes a single item in a table by primary key by delegating to [Paws::DynamoDB::DeleteItem](https://metacpan.org/pod/Paws::DynamoDB::DeleteItem).

 ## get